Chile Lime Skirt Steak Tacos

 1 1/2 pounds skirt steak, cut into 5-inch strips

 and shredded cabbage, for serving

-In a large re-seal-able plastic bag, combine the paprika, ancho powder, garlic powder, onion powder, stevia, chipotle, cumin, coriander, salt and pepper.
-Add the lime juice and oil and shake the bag to blend.
-Add the steak and seal the bag.
+In a small bowl, combine the paprika, ancho powder, garlic powder, onion powder, stevia, chipotle, cumin, coriander, salt and pepper.
+Generously rub the spice combination over the skirt steak (flank steak will also work).
+Place the steak in a large re-sealable bad and add the lime juice and oil and shake the bag to blend.
 Let the steak stand at room temperature for 2 hours.
 (The steak can also marinate overnight)

 Light a grill or preheat a grill pan.
 Grill the steak over moderately high heat, turning twice, until lightly charred on the outside and medium-rare within, about 10 minutes.
 Transfer the steak to a work surface and let rest for 10 minutes.